neverender/zombi/README.md

 # Mentions

-* A majority of the code surrounding how plugins work was borrowed from https://github.com/jonursenbach/node-smores which borrowed a lot from https://github.com/indiefan/nodebot
+* A majority of the code surrounding how plugins work and this readme was borrowed from https://github.com/jonursenbach/node-smores which borrowed a lot from https://github.com/indiefan/nodebot
 * https://github.com/jmazzi/red was also very helpful